DigitalCaesar/CleanArchitectureSample/README.md

 ### Entity Validation

+At this stage, we talk about validation in terms of our strategy for handling invalid state.
+Should we throw an exception if there is a problem or return a result.
+Exceptions are easy to debug but hard in production.
+Results are hard to debug but easy in production.

 Strategies
 1. Use Exceptions:  Easier debugging with stacktrace
 2. Use Results: More expressive, house errors in catelog, self documenting, but does not halt execution making debugging more difficult

 #### Exception Strategy

+Exceptions can be easier for debugging because the execution will stop at the exception and you will have a stack trace.
+This makes debugging easy because you always know where the failure happened immediately.
+The downside is you need a try/catch at any point where you call the procedure to avoid creating invalid states and crashing the program.

 Steps
 1. Create a base DomainException to identify Domain Exceptions